 Indiana distributor Monarch Beverage Co. previously filed suit in U.S. District Court challenging state law that prohibits beer wholesalers from holding a permit to wholesale liquor.
 Currently, wine wholesalers have the ability to also distribute …More

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Receiving favorable committee consideration, House Bill 594 seeks to prohibit the sale or offering for sale for human consumption of powdered or crystalline alcohol.
+Signed into law, S.B.
+1757 would prohibit the sale or offering for sale of any powdered or crystalline alcohol.